netzeln/Poetry-and-Pictures/README.md

 ## Known Bugs

-* THE PROXY SERVER MIGHT BE DOWN
+* THE PROXY SERVER MIGHT BE DOWN.
+In a non devlopment build of this project we would use our own server to make the requests.
 * Currently: You need to wrap any API requests with this: <pre><code> https://jsonp.afeld.me/</code></pre> as a proxy since it was not a CORS api.
 In addition you need to write any additional properties as URI encoded   (ex: "%26q%3DCookies"  instead of "&q=Cookies") using "encodeURIComponent".
-See examples in the Api calls in the model
+See examples in the Api calls in the model on the 'results' route.
 * API calls need to be made to re-generate larger picture urls because they expire after 24 hours.
 This could be fixed by storing the image itself in base64 in the database.

 * Nothing currently prevents a duplicate image from being added to the database.